 US Mail Forwarding and Business Address providers include:

 b.
 Open a US Bank Account

 Tip #2: Form your Company in Delaware, Nevada or Wyoming.
 Major international banks that operate in these states are far more experienced with international clients due to their existing high volume of international clients and corporate banking in general.
 This is especially true if you do not intend to have a physical address or have somebody representing the company in the US that can physically walk into a branch.
 Most banks will require you have some type of physical address based in the United States (discussed below) that is NOT your Registered Agent address.
-Some banks may accept your Registered Agent address for opening the bank account, but you will need to arrange to have your bank statements, etc. routed through either a mail forwarding service or have them delivered electronically.
+Some banks may accept your Registered Agent address for opening the bank account.

 Tip #3: Select a bank that also has a branch in your home country.
 If you select a bank that has both a presence in your US state of formation and your home country, many times you can simply walk into the local branch in your country to open the bank account.

 Banks that have a large international presence include (check their website for a local branch):

 c.
 Open a Bank Account in Your Home Country